henrikrexed/Otel_Lab_guide/content/02_collector_pipeline/index.md

 ## OpenTelemetry Collector Pipeline

-In this module, you will learn the How to build an OpenTelemtry Collector Pipeline for metrics and traces.
+In this module, you will learn how to build an OpenTelemetry Collector Pipeline for metrics and traces.
 We will focus on using the most common Processors.

 ### Prerequisites